jnessier/Session/README.md

 **Please note**
 Both helpers have [adbario/php-dot-notation](https://github.com/adbario/php-dot-notation) implemented and support the data access with dot notation.
-Take a look into the readme of the library to learn more about the usage and the dot notation.
+Take a look into the readme of the library to learn more about the usage.

 ## Contributors